 Senso-ji, also known as Asakusa Kannon Temple, is a famous Buddhist temple located in the Asakusa district of Tokyo.
-It is one of Tokyo’s oldest and most significant temple, attracting millions of visitors each year.
+It is one of Tokyo’s oldest and most significant temples, attracting millions of visitors each year.
 Senso-ji is a religious site and a cultural landmark that showcases traditional Japanese architecture, history, and spirituality.

 The approach to Senso-ji begins at the Kaminarimon, which translates to “Thunder Gate.”
 This impressive entrance gate features a massive red lantern and is adorned with two fierce-looking statues: the gods of wind and thunder.